adamoudad/tifinagh-tools/README.md

 # Tifinagh to latin transliteration #

-Transliterator for ⵜⵉⴼⵉⵏⴰⵖ ([tifinagh](https://en.wikipedia.org/wiki/Tifinagh)) to latin alphabet.
+Set of tools for transliteration of ⵜⵉⴼⵉⵏⴰⵖ ([tifinagh](https://en.wikipedia.org/wiki/Tifinagh)) into latin alphabet.

-Note that it transliterates for ⵄ (corresponding in arab to ع) to "3" (character for number three).

-This tool is developped for the purpose of the website <http://imiksimik.toile-libre.org/>.
+This set of tools is developped for the purpose of the website <http://imiksimik.legtux.org/>.

 ## Javascript script ##
 The `.js` file is a javascript code for parsing the whole file searching for text written in tifinagh, and transliterate it to latin alphabet